 Why CAESES® for Turbomachinery Applications?

-There are several benefits when you compare CAESES® to conventional CAD-CFD workflows.
-From our customer feedback the following ones are the most important:
+There are several benefits when you compare CAESES® to other tools in the market:

 - Robustness and flexibility of parametric models

 - High level of customization i.e. no black box models and full integration into existing workflows

 - Direct and automated consideration of geometric/manufacturing constraints within model setups

 - Intelligent reduction of the total number of parameters

 - Powerful fine-tuning possibilities of shape details (e.g. to better control local flow phenomena such as cavitation or swirl)

 - One-time preprocessing for all design variants

 - Everything is geared towards automation, for the purpose of efficient shape optimization

 - Incredibly fast support from the CAESES® support team

 There is an interview “Creating Lighter and More Efficient Radial Turbines” with Nicolas Lachenmaier, who is the leading aerodynamics & thermal turbine engineer at MTU.
 Read how the use of CAESES® models massively brought down the overall engineering time from several months to only a few weeks!

-Leading companies such as SIEMENS, Toyota, MTU, KSB, Spencer Turbine and IHI are using CAESES® for the design of turbomachinery components.
 Here is a SIEMENS case study for the design and optimization of turbine blades.
-A turbocharger optimization is demonstrated in the research project GAMMA, see “Turbine Blade Optimization including Scallops for a Turbocharger“, and in the case study optimization of volute and vaned diffusor.
+For turbocharger optimization please see “Turbine Blade Optimization including Scallops for a Turbocharger“, and the case study optimization of volute and vaned diffusor.
 If you are interested in stator optimization, then check out this blog post about the TU Berlin Turbolab stator.
 There is also a short article about ANSYS Turbogrid export.
 If you are interested in axial turbine design, please see this page which shows in a short summary video how to set up such a model.